Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Once you have a certificate, you may export the certificate with the Azure CLI following the steps at [Export certificates from Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli).

-You can also export your certificate through the portal by going to your Key Vault, going to a specific certificate, then downloading the certificate in PFX/PEM format.
+You can also export your certificate through the Azure portal.
+Navigate to your Key Vault resource, go to a specific certificate, then download the certificate in PFX/PEM format.

 Once you have a Key Vault certificate downloaded, go to Azure Active Directory.
 Find the Enterprise app you want to authenticate with, go to `Certificates & secrets`, and upload the certificate.